KKJK

-KKJK (103.1 FM, "2DayFM 103.1") is a Top 40 (CHR) radio station licensed to serve the community of Ravenna, Nebraska.
+KKJK (103.1 FM, "103.1 KJ Country") is a country music radio station licensed to serve the community of Ravenna, Nebraska.
 The station's broadcast license is held by Legacy Communications, LLC.
 KKJK is operated as part of Hometown Family Radio along with sister stations KRGI, KRGI-FM, and KRGY.

 Programming

 Since June 20, 2012, the station has broadcasts a contemporary hit radio music format branded as "2Day FM 103.1" to the Grand Island-Kearney-Hastings, area.
 Syndicated programming includes AT40 with Ryan Seacrest on Saturday mornings and Jackson Blue weeknights.
 The station aired Hollywood Hamilton's Weekend Top 30 and the Zach Sang Show until both shows ended their broadcast.